Twispay/twispay.github.io/index.md

 # Request parameters

-## Customer, Order and Transaction information

-These are the parameters that can be included in your Secure request.

 | **Name**                                       |                      **Type / Length**                       | **Mandatory** |
 | :--------------------------------------------- | :----------------------------------------------------------: | ------------- |
 | Authentication parameters**                    |                                                              |               |